Should I Overclock My GPU? Is Overclocking Worth It?

 Overclocking your GPU can help you gain additional processing power, but it also requires extra effort that is potentially risky.
 You might be asking yourself if it is even worth overclocking your GPU.

-This guide will help you understand the concept of overclocking and clear up some misconceptions about it.
+This guide will help you understand the concept of overclocking and clarify some misunderstandings about it.

 Before moving on to the discussion of GPU overclocking, let’s look at some of the benefits and drawbacks of overclocking.